 These documents are published either by The Stationery Office (TSO) or by the department or organisation itself.

-Parliamentary papers are not generally catalogued individually and so do not appear in the Library catalogue.
+Parliamentary papers are not generally catalogued individually and so do not appear in the Library search engine.
 See Finding Parliamentary Papers for more information.

 The Law Commission is the statutory independent body created by the Law Commissions Act 1965 to keep the law under review and to recommend reform where it's needed.